How to Scrape Google Maps

 So, which browser automation library is best for scraping Google Maps?

 We only need the rendering and javascript execution capabilities so whichever you're the most comfortable with!
-That being said, ScrapFly not only provides browser automation context but several powerful features that'll help us to get around web scraper blocking like:
+That being said, ScrapFly doesn't only provide browser automation context but several powerful features that will help us to get around web scraping blocking like:

 To parse those pages we'll be using parsel - a community package that supports HTML parsing via CSS or XPath selectors.